AmaranthosLabs/AmaranthosLabs/composable.md

 We will use the current NetBox data model as a READ Model for [IRM](/doc/irm).
 The Write Model is an abstraction we will create.
 We could [abstract an API in Rust](https://openapi-generator.tech/docs/generators/rust/) for our use with the Read Model, but there is one already built we can start from: [https://github.com/AmaranthosLabs/rust-netbox].

-Changes to NetBox directly can be immediately supported through the Logging functionality.
-Writes will be sent to an [Event Store](/doc/event-store) through the built-in logging mechanics of NetBox.
-We can then in parallel work on an optimized interface with this adapter being used to get us up and running.
+Changes to NetBox directly can be immediately supported with [n8n](https://n8n.io).
+Writes will be sent to an [Event Store](/doc/event-store) with the API of NetBox.

-Projections from the [Event Store](/doc/event-store) cause various actions to be performed based on the nature of the Event.
+Projections from the [Event Store](/doc/event-store) cause various actions (frequently modeled and tested in [n8n](https://n8n.io) to be performed based on the nature of the Event.
 Events are Strongly Typed and form a [Type System](/doc/type-system.md) used throughout the [Composable Information Machine](/doc/cim).

 Let's recap so far what we are doing.
 We are building a [Composable Information Machine](/doc/cim)